 Noncontrolling interests in investment entities represent third-party equity interests in ventures that are consolidated with the Company's financial statements.
-Net loss attributable to noncontrolling interests in the investment entities was \$0.1 million for the year ended December 31, 2023, de minimis for the year ended December 31, 2021 and \$1.7 million for the year ended December 31, 2021.
+Net loss attributable to noncontrolling interests in the investment entities for the years ended December 31, 2024, 2023 and 2022 was \$3.5 million, \$0.1 million and de minimis, respectively.